Jagannath: Ratha Yatra

-The Jagannatha triad are usually worshipped in the sanctum of the temple, but once during the month of Asadha (rainy season of Odisha, usually falling on the month of June or July), they are brought out onto the Bada Danda (Puri's main high street) and travel 3 km to the Shri Gundicha Temple, in huge chariots, allowing the public to have Darshan (i.e., holy view).
+The Jagannath triad are usually worshipped in the sanctum of the temple, but once during the month of Ashadha (rainy season of Odisha, usually falling on the month of June or July), they are brought out onto the Bada Danda (Puri's main high street) and travel 3 km to the Shri Gundicha Temple, in huge chariots, allowing the public to have Darshana (i.e., holy view).
 This festival is known as Ratha Yatra, meaning the festival (yatra) of the chariots (ratha).
 The rathas are huge wheeled wooden structures, which are built anew every year and are pulled by the devotees.
 The chariot for Jagannath is approximately 45 ft high and 35 sqft and takes about 2 months to construct.
 The artists and painters of Puri decorate the cars and paint flower petals etc. on the wheels, the wood-carved charioteer and horses, and the inverted lotuses on the wall behind the throne.
 The huge chariot of Jagannath pulled during Ratha Yatra is the etymological origin of the English word juggernaut.
 The Ratha Yatra is also termed as the Shri Gundicha Yatra.

 The most significant ritual associated with the Ratha Yatra is the chhera pahara.
-During the festival, the Gajapati king wears the outfit of a sweeper and sweeps all around the deities and chariots in the Chera Pahara (Sweeping with water) ritual.
+During the festival, the Gajapati king wears the outfit of a sweeper and sweeps all around the deities and chariots in the Chhera Pahara (Sweeping with water) ritual.
 The Gajapati king cleanses the road before the chariots with a gold-handled broom and sprinkles sandalwood water and powder with utmost devotion.
 As per the custom, although the Gajapati king has been considered the most exalted person in the Kalingan kingdom, still he renders the menial service to Jagannath.
 This ritual signified that under the lordship of Jagannath, there is no distinction between the powerful sovereign, the Gajapati king, and the most humble devotee.

-Chera pahara is held on two days, on the first day of the Ratha Yatra, when the deities are taken to the garden house at Mausi Maa Temple and again on the last day of the festival, when the deities are ceremoniously brought back to the Shri Mandir.
+Chhera pahara is held on two days, on the first day of the Ratha Yatra, when the deities are taken to the garden house at Mausi Maa Temple and again on the last day of the festival, when the deities are ceremoniously brought back to the Shri Mandir.